-The Crook County Board of Commissioners is the governing body of Crook County, Oregon, and holds work sessions to deliberate upon matters of County concern.
+The Crook County Board of Commissioners is the governing body of Crook County, Oregon, and holds public meetings (generally on the first and third Wednesday of each month) to deliberate upon matters of County concern.
 As part of its efforts to keep the public apprised of its activities, the Crook County Board of Commissioners has published this PDF file.
-This file contains the material to be presented before the County Board of Commissioners for its next scheduled work session.
+This file contains the material to be presented before the Board of Commissioners for its next scheduled regular meeting.

-Please note that while County staff members make a dedicated effort to keep this file up to date, documents and content may be added, removed, or changed between when this file is posted online and when the County Board of Commissioners meeting is held.
+Please note that while County staff members make a dedicated effort to keep this file up to date, documents and content may be added, removed, or changed between when this file is posted online and when the Board of Commissioner meeting is held.
 The material contained herein may be changed at any time, with or without notice.